crespohector/welcome-to-mod-7/kanbanBoardWalkthrough.md

 - Enhances flexibility

 ## Example of using a Kanban board
 There are different implementations of using Kanban boards based on the team's requirements and workflow.
 The example below provides a simple template based on the user story perspective on how you can organize your Kanban board for your capstone project.
-This template is recommended to follow for capstone projects or should at least assist with inspiring ways to improve your own version of a Kanban board.
+This template is recommended to follow for capstone projects or should at least inspire ways to improve your own version of a Kanban board.

 [Example of a Kanban board](https://github.com/users/crespohector/projects/13/views/2)